Tove Jansson & Finland: 7 wonderful ways Finland influenced Tove Jansson’s Moomin world

 It’s the right evening for a tune, Snufkin thought.
 A new tune, one part expectation, two parts spring sadness, and for the rest, just the great delight of walking alone and liking it.”

-This quote from Tales from Moominvalley sums up nicely how an appreciation for peace, melancholy, and solitude can be found in the Moominworld.
-Many might say that Finns also find comfort in these feelings, something that frequently ties in with the Finnish connection to nature.
-If the Moomins have taught us anything, it’s that it’s OK (and even good) to experience a range of emotions!
+This quote from Tales from Moominvalley (1962) sums up how peace, melancholy, and solitude are valued and appreciated in Moominvalley.
+Many might say that Finns also find comfort in these feelings – something that ties in with the Finnish connection to nature.
+If the Moomins have taught us anything, it’s that it’s okay (or good, even) to experience a range of different emotions!

 6. The importance of small pleasures

-Although they often ponder the deep and powerful things in life, the Moomins also love the smaller things in life.
-As Moomintroll puts it, “I only want to live in peace and plant potatoes and dream!”
+Although the Moomins often ponder deep and powerful matters of life, they are very good at noticing and appreciating the smaller things in life.
+As Moomintroll puts it in one of Tove Jansson’s comics: “I only want to live in peace and plant potatoes and dream!”.

-The Moomins love for little things mirrors the high value that Finnish culture places on the importance of small pleasures, whether it be a tasty snack or a few minutes in the sunshine.
-And who doesn’t love the simplicity of warm pancakes or a mysterious path to follow?
+This mirrors how the Finnish culture values small pleasures, whether it be a tasty snack or a few minutes in the sunshine.
+And who doesn’t love the simplicity of warm pancakes or a mysterious forest path to follow?

 7 ways Finland influenced the Moomins